 Although filming these videos in front of a physical whiteboard works well from a simplicity, time, and cost perspective, there are some downsides.
 Firstly, viewers can’t always see the content that was being shown to them, such as when the video is watched at lower resolutions or when the presenter stands in front of the whiteboard and obstructs the text.
 Secondly, whiteboards reflect strong lights like those used for filming (and even normal fluorescent lights overhead).
 If not lit correctly, the presenter will also cast shadows on the whiteboard’s surface.
 Then, to top things off, a physical whiteboard can also collect dirty smudges of ink after a few takes.

 To avoid some of the hurdles that come with filming these videos in real life, a handful of tech-savvy content producers moved towards creating faux whiteboard-style videos in 2D animation software.
 Instead of needing to set up a camera, set up lights, record the presentation and get the drawings right, the animated style provided a good quality alternative while still getting the same, if not better, results.
-When produced by professional animators, the animated whiteboard videos included nice touches that the real-life whiteboard videos couldn’t, such as animated sequences for the characters that appeared on-screen.
+When produced by professional animators, animated whiteboard videos can include nice touches that real-life whiteboard videos can’t, such as animated sequences for any characters that appear on-screen.

 As the animated whiteboard style became more popular, a variety of software (much of it free) started appearing to help automate the process and give less technically savvy people the means to create animated whiteboard videos using pre-made templates.
-Thanks to this software the process of creating whiteboard videos became easier.
+Thanks to this software, the process of creating whiteboard videos became easier.
 Anybody with an idea could turn their thoughts into a whiteboard video with ease, but at the expense of originality.
-Stock and royalty-free illustrations were repeatedly reused and the quality of the templates decreased as opportunists flooded the market with quickly put together options.
+Stock and royalty-free illustrations were repeatedly reused and the quality of the templates decreased as opportunists flooded the market with quickly-put-together solutions.
 As a result, the overall quality of animated whiteboard videos decreased.

 A photo of our set-up while filming a series of whiteboard videos for Sticky People.
 We used two cameras – one to capture the entire whiteboard and one to capture close-ups of what Neil, the presenter, was drawing.
 We cut between these to emphasise the details for users on smaller screens or lower bandwidth internet connections.